zsh: command not found: python

 Check if Python is installed: Open a terminal and run the following command:

-If the output shows the version of Python, it indicates that Python is installed on your system.
-However, if you receive the same error message, it means that Python is not installed.
+If the output shows the version of Python, it is installed on your system.
+If you receive the same error message, Python is not installed.

 Install Python: